With the passing of Cedar Walton we have lost one of our great blues pianists.

 Ron Carter and Cedar Walton were together on all sorts of classic records from the Sixties led by Joe Henderson, Eddie Harris, Milt Jackson, Lee Morgan, Hank Mobley, and others.
 In the Eighties they resumed frequent live and studio activity, including important videos with Art Farmer and Billy Higgins at Sweet Basil, and with Freddie Hubbard and Lenny White at the Vanguard.

-I saw them trio at Sweet Basil in ’92 with Higgins, in what I believe was their last performance as a group.
+I saw Cedar, Ron, and Billy at Sweet Basil in ’92 in what I believe was their last performance as a group.
 At the time, I thought it was easily the greatest straight-ahead jazz trio I’d ever seen.
-(21 years later I probably still think so.)
+(All these years later I probably still think so.)
 A great record made that week with Stanley Turrentine, More Than a Mood, showcases that unit as a high-class rhythm section.

 For some reason the two trio CDs made a year earlier under the collective name Sweet Basil Trio, My Funny Valentine and St. Thomas, have never made such a positive impression on me.
 I remember the group being much looser a year later.
 Perhaps the second engagement was freer because they weren’t recording?
 At any rate, on record I prefer some of this era’s trio albums with David Williams.
 They’re generally a little less top-heavy with arrangements, always have a great Cedar tune or two in the mix, and are more concise overall.